canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 ``tests/spread`` directory.

 Each Spread test requires a dedicated ``task.yaml`` file that contains all the commands you want to test.
+A single ``task.yaml``  can help you validate an entire assumed workflow, for instance, an end-to-end tutorial.

 An example ``task.yaml`` file is shown below: